KQM-git/TCL/characters/pyro/xinyan.md

 {% tab title="C1" %}
 ### **Fatal Acceleration**

-Upon scoring a CRIT hit, increases ATK SPD of Xinyan's Normal and Charged Attacks by 12% for 5s.
-Can only occur once every 5s. (can trigger vs shielded enemies)
+Upon scoring a CRIT Hit, increases ATK SPD of Xinyan's Normal and Charged Attacks by 12% for 5s.
+Can only occur once every 5s.

+**Note**
+* Can trigger on shielded enemies.
 {% endtab %}

 {% tab title="C2" %}
 ### **Impromptu Opening**

-Riff Revolution Physical DMG has its Crit rate increased by 100%, and will form a shield at Shield Level 3: Rave when cast.
+**Riff Revolution**'s Physical DMG has its CRIT Rate increased by 100%, and will form a shield at Shield Level 3: Rave when cast.

 * The shield created can proc Sacrificial Greatsword's passive
 * The shield created may trigger extra pulses of Pyro DMG to nearby opponents.
 The number of extra pulses depends on the client's frame rate.

 {% endtab %}

 {% tab title="C3" %}
 ### **Double-Stop**

-Increases the Level of Sweeping Fervor by 3.
+Increases the Level of **Sweeping Fervor** by 3.
 Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C4" %}
 ### **Wildfire Rhythm**

-Sweeping Fervor's swing DMG decreases opponent's Physical RES by 15% for 12s.
+**Sweeping Fervor**'s swing DMG decreases opponent's Physical RES by 15% for 12s.

 {% endtab %}

 {% tab title="C5" %}
 ### **Screamin' for an Encore**

-Increases the Level of Riff Revolution by 3.
+Increases the Level of **Riff Revolution** by 3.
 Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C6" %}
 ### **Rockin' in a Flaming World**

-Decrease the Stamina Consumption of Xinyan Charged Attacks by 30%.
-Additionally, Xinyan's Charged Attacks gain an ATK bonus equal to 50% of her DEF.
+Decreases the Stamina Consumption of Xinyan's Charged Attacks by 30%.
+Additionally, Xinyan's Charged Attacks gain an ATK Bonus equal to 50% of her DEF.

 * Her C6 is added into the stats page as flat ATK.

 {% endtab %}
 {% endtabs %}

 ## **Full Talent Values**